Deep Inelastic Processes and the Equations of Motion: Summary

 \section{Summary}

 In the present paper we have studied the gauge invariant quark-quark correlator, which we have expanded in powers of the coupling and split into a T-even and a T-odd part.
-Working in an axial gauge, the Politzer theorem on EOM has allowed us to interpret each term of the expansion in terms of Feynman-Cutkosky graphs, involving higher correlators and corresponding to powers of $gM/Q$.
+Working in the KS gauge, the Politzer theorem on EOM has allowed us to interpret each term of the expansion according to Feynman-Cutkosky graphs, involving higher correlators and corresponding to powers of $gM/Q$.
 We have also elaborated an algorithm for writing a gauge invariant sector of the hadronic tensor in deep inelastic processes, like SIDIS, DY and $e^+e^-$ annihilation.
-However, in the gauge considered, and especially at small transverse momenta, the terms of the correlator prevail over the remaining ones, which implies approximate factorization of the various terms of the expansion, as we have shown explicitly for first order correction in $gM/Q$.
+This gives rise to a rather long and complicated sum of terms.
+However, in the gauge considered, and especially at small transverse momenta, the "Born" terms of the type (\ref{ht00}) prevail over the remaining ones, as we have shown explicitly for first order correction in $gM/Q$.

 The zero order term and the first order correction of the expansion have been examined in detail.
 In both cases the Politzer theorem produces a considerable reduction of independent functions with respect to the naive parameterization in terms of Dirac components, giving rise to approximate (up to powers of $gM/Q$) relations among "soft" functions.
 These relations survive QCD evolution.
-One such relation has been approximately verified against experimental data\cite{cls,her5}, another one suggests a method for determining approximately transversity, while others could be checked in next experiments\cite{rh,gs1,gs2,fnl}.
+One such relation has been approximately verified against experimental data (Airapetian {\it et al.}, 2005b; Avakian {\it et al.}, 2005), another one suggests a method for determining approximately transversity, while others could be checked in next experiments (Bunce {\it et al.}, 2000; Adams {\it et al.}, 1993).
 Also an energy scale, introduced in the naive parameterization for dimensional reasons, has been determined in our approach, leading to predictions on $Q^2$ dependence of various azimuthal asymmetries.
-One such prediction finds confirmation in unpolarized DY data\cite{fa1,fa2,fa3}.
-The hierarchy of TMD functions in terms of inverse powers of $Q$ is established taking into account not only the Dirac operators, as in the case of common functions\cite{jj1,jj2}, but also the $p_{\bot}$ dependence, since in this case the orbital angular momentum plays a role as well as spin.
+One of these predictions finds confirmation in unpolarized DY data (Falciano {\it et al.}, 1986; Guanziroli {\it et al.}, 1988; Conway {\it et al.}, 1989).
+The hierarchy of TMD functions in terms of inverse powers of $Q$ is established taking into account not only the Dirac operators, as in the case of common functions (Jaffe and Ji, 1991a, 1992), but also the $p_{\bot}$ dependence, since in this case the orbital angular momentum plays a role as well as spin.